kubernetes/kops/docs/networking.md

 The following table provides the support status for various networking providers with regards to kOps version:

+As of kOps 1.26 the default network provider is Cilium.
+Prior to that the default is Kubenet.

 | Network provider | Experimental | Stable | Deprecated |         Removed |
 |------------------|-------------:|-------:|-----------:|----------------:|
 | AWS VPC          |          1.9 |   1.21 |          - |               - |